tquatmann/multiobjective-ma/README.md

 ## Benchmarking scripts

 We provide a few scripts that can help with the execution of the benchmarks.
-Before running the scriupts, it might be necessary to adapt the file `settings.sh` to set, e.g., the path to the storm binary.
+Before running the scripts, it might be necessary to adapt the file `settings.sh` to set, e.g., the path to the storm binary.

 * `./pareto_curve.sh`  invokes Storm in a way that it exports the resulting over- and under-approximation in .csv files.
 Afterwards, a simple python script is invoked to display the result.
 * `./multi_obj_ma.sh`  calls Storm for different MA case studies and objectives and stores the output into different log files.